What is the aim of this review?

-This systematic review aimed to evaluate the benefits of providing remote vision rehabilitation services for people with low vision via telerehabilitation, which uses an Internet-based approach rather than the usual office-based consultations.
-The main outcome of interest is vision-related quality of life, but we also are interested in visual function measures such as reading speed, as well as compliance with scheduled sessions and patient satisfaction.
+This review aimed to evaluate the benefits of providing vision rehabilitation services remotely (via telerehabilitation) for people with low vision.
+Telerehabilitation uses an Internet-based approach rather than the usual office-based consultations.
+The main outcome of interest was vision-related quality of life, but we were also interested in visual function measures such as how fast people can read, and compliance with scheduled sessions and patient satisfaction.

-We did not find any evidence on whether the use of telerehabilitation is feasible or a potentially viable means to remotely deliver rehabilitation services to individuals with low vision.
-Given the disease burden and the growing interest in telemedicine, there is a need for future pilot studies and subsequent clinical trials to explore the potential for telerehabilitation as a platform for providing services to people with low vision.
+We did not find any evidence from RCTs or CCTs on the efficacy of using telerehabilitation for remote delivery of rehabilitation services to individuals with low vision.
+Given the disease burden and the growing interest in telemedicine, the two ongoing studies, when completed, may provide evidence in understanding the potential for telerehabilitation as a platform for providing services to people with low vision.

 Low vision affects over 300 million people worldwide and can compromise both activities of daily living and quality of life.
-Rehabilitative training and vision assistive equipment (VAE) may help, but some visually impaired people have limited resources to attend in-person visits at rehabilitation clinics.
-These people may be able to overcome barriers to care through remote, Internet-based consultation (i.e., telerehabilitation).
+Rehabilitative training and vision assistive equipment (VAE) may help, but some visually impaired people have limited resources to attend in-person visits at rehabilitation clinics to receive training to learn to use VAE.
+These people may be able to overcome barriers to care through remote, Internet-based consultation (i.e. telerehabilitation).

-To compare the effects of telerehabilitation with face-to-face (e.g., in-office or inpatient) vision rehabilitation services for improving vision-related quality of life and reading speed in people with visual function loss due to any ocular condition.
-Secondary objectives are to evaluate compliance with scheduled rehabilitation sessions, abandonment rates for visual assistive equipment devices, and patient satisfaction ratings.
+To compare the effects of telerehabilitation with face-to-face (e.g. in-office or inpatient) vision rehabilitation services for improving vision-related quality of life and near reading ability in people with visual function loss due to any ocular condition.
+Secondary objectives were to evaluate compliance with scheduled rehabilitation sessions, abandonment rates for VAE devices, and patient satisfaction ratings.

-We planned to include randomized controlled trials (RCTs) or controlled clinical trials (CCTs) in which participants were diagnosed with low vision and were undergoing low vision rehabilitation using an Internet, web-based technology compared with an approach based on in-person consultations.
+We planned to include randomized controlled trials (RCTs) or controlled clinical trials (CCTs) in which participants diagnosed with low vision were undergoing low vision rehabilitation using an Internet, web-based technology compared with an approach involving in-person consultations.

-Two authors independently screened titles and abstracts, and then full-text articles against the eligibility criteria.
-We planned to have two authors independently abstract data from included studies.
-We resolved discrepancies by discussion.
+Two review authors independently screened titles and abstracts and then full-text articles against the eligibility criteria.
+We planned to have two review authors independently abstract data from the included studies.
+Any discrepancies were resolved by discussion.

-We did not find any study that met the inclusion criteria for this review and, hence, we did not conduct a quantitative analysis.
-As a part of the background, we discussed review articles on telemedicine for facilitating communication with elderly individuals or for providing remote ophthalmological care.
+We identified two ongoing studies, but did not find any completed RCTs and CCTs that met the inclusion criteria for this review.
+We did not conduct a quantitative analysis.
+We discussed review articles on telemedicine for facilitating communication with elderly individuals or for providing remote ophthalmological care.